 Free Schools Meals and Pupil Premium Funding

-Since April 2011 schools have received Pupil Premium funding for pupils from low-income families, for pupils who are in care, for example fostered, and pupils of armed service personnel.
-This also includes pupils eligible at any point in the last six years, known as the Ever 6 FSM Measure.
-In order to trigger this re-directed funding for school, parents need to advise school if they are in receipt of:
+Since April 2011 schools have received Pupil Premium funding for pupils from low-income families, for pupils who are in care and pupils of armed service personnel.
+This includes pupils eligible at any point in the last six years, known as the Ever 6 Free School Meals (FSM) measure.
+In order to trigger this additional funding, parents need to advise school if they are in receipt of: